devlucky/Kakapo/README.md

 print(serializedUser["name"]) // Alex
 ```

-Also, standard library types are supported : This means that `Array`, `Dictionary` or `Optional` can be serialized:
+Also, standard library types are supported: this means that `Array`, `Dictionary` or `Optional` can be serialized:

 ```Swift
 let serializedUserArray = [user].serialize()